WGBH/AAPB2/app/views/override/resources.md

 ### 8. Free Digitization Opportunity through 2019!

 The Transcribe to Digitize Challenge is a year-long opportunity hosted by the digitization service provider George Blood, LP.
-The challenge is simple: if your organization can correct between 20-100 of the computer-generated transcripts for your content via AAPB’s crowdsourcing platform [FIX IT+](http://fixitplus.americanarchive.org), George Blood will digitize an equivalent number of your tapes for free.
+The challenge is simple: if your organization can correct between 20-100 of the computer-generated transcripts for your content via AAPB's crowdsourcing platform [FIX IT+](http://fixitplus.americanarchive.org), George Blood will digitize an equivalent number of your tapes for free.
 Contact Ryn for details.

 ### 9. Referring Licensing Inquiries